Williams Lake TimberWolves

-The Williams Lake TimberWolves are a Junior "A" ice hockey team from Williams Lake, British Columbia, Canada currently suspended from the BCHL.
+The Williams Lake TimberWolves were a Junior "A" ice hockey team from Williams Lake, British Columbia, Canada.
 They were part of the British Columbia Hockey League.
 The team took a leave of absence for the 2007-08 and 2008-2009 seasons to relocate to Wenatchee, Washington.
 Due to a disagreement between Hockey Canada and USA Hockey, the relocation failed and the TimberWolves returned to play in Williams Lake in September 2009, with a new logo and new owners.
 The T-Wolves have not participated since the 2009-10 BCHL season after being suspended by the league for being a franchise "not in good standing", after accumulating heavy debt to local businesses and the league.